-How to Make Kids Eat Vegetables – Tips for Parents
+How to Get Kids to Eat Vegetables – Tips for Parents

-You give your kiddo a bowl of broccoli or carrots to munch, and your kid may take forever to finish it.
+You give your kiddo a bowl of broccoli or carrots to munch on, and your kid may take forever to finish it.
 Does this sound like it is a story of your household?
 If it is, you’re likely not alone.
 This is a struggle most moms experience in their day-to-day lives.
 Why is there an aversion towards vegetables in some kids, and what can you do to make your kid eat his greens?
 If you have these questions on your mind, too, we may be able to help you overcome this constant struggle to feed veggies to your child.
+Learning how to get kids to eat vegetables can be challenging, but with patience and creativity, it’s possible to turn mealtime into a fun and healthy experience.

 Why Is It Important for Children to Eat Vegetables?